Bytez-com/docs/README.md

 # Quickstart
 Two steps to run inference in seconds:

-1. Get your API Key by visiting the Bytez settings page -> [Bytez Settings Page](https://bytez.com/settings).
+1. Get your API Key by visiting the [Bytez Settings Page](https://bytez.com/settings).

 2. Choose how you want to perform inference with Bytez: